ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "She is so fond of Mrs. Forster," said she, "it will be quite shocking to send her away!
 And there are several of the young men, too, that she likes very much.
-The officers may not be so pleasant in General ----'s regiment."
+The officers may not be so pleasant in General  --  -- 's regiment."

 His daughter's request, for such it might be considered, of being